 Today the Center includes 4,000 feet of well-maintained trails that meander through several habitats, including oak woodlands, Torrey pines, meadows, and Blackbird Pond, a natural freshwater wetland with mature willows and sycamores.
 Within the Nature Center is a 1,500 sq. ft.
 Interpretive Building with exhibits on local wildlife and ecology.

-Natural Perspectives article written by Vic Leipzig and Lou Murray
+Water, water, everywhere — no more Natural Perspectives article written by Vic Leipzig and Lou Murray